 - 4: 10:32 (I think this is when I stopped to deal with my phone)

 - 9: 10:10

 - 10: 10:21

 - 11: 11:18 (selfie time!
 Also, starting to struggle a bit.)

 - 13: 11:43 (that damn tunnel and hill…)

 - Mile 0.38: 3:35 (9:32 pace)

 Age place: 1,431/2,099

-Would I do this race again?: 100% yes (assuming the lottery gods are on my side).
+100% yes (assuming the lottery gods are on my side).
 What a fun morning and tour through Manhattan.
-A huge thanks to the New York Road Runners for a wonderful and extraordinarily well-run race, and to the amazing volunteers!
+Thanks to the NYRR for a wonderful and extraordinarily well-run race, and to the amazing volunteers!